Prizes and Scholarships

 A prize is awarded to the senior in the American Studies Program who prepares the most outstanding thesis of a clearly interdisciplinary nature.
 The prize honors Professor Willard Thorp, a founder of the Program and for many years its chairman.

-Nora Byrne Sullivan, Department of English
+Dixon Meng Li, Department of English

 A prize awarded to the student in the American Studies Program who does the best work in the conferences, or seminars, of the Program.
 Established in 1951 in memory of Professor David F. Bowers of the Department of Philosophy, one of the faculty group which drew up the plan for the American Studies Program, the prize was endowed in 1955 by Professor and Mrs. Willard Thorp.